 - Presenting a wide variety of musical performances and offerings that will enhance international cultural diversity and understanding.

-- A community of staff, faculty, and students that create an environment and resources for learning through a highly-trained music faculty comprised of professional performers, theorists, composers, engineers and conductors.
+- A community of staff, faculty, and students that create an environment and resources for learning through a highly-trained music faculty, who are professional performers, theorists, composers, engineers and conductors.